yujunz/gitlab.com-runbooks/docs/cloudflare/managing-traffic.md

 ##### Keeping up-2-date

-Every 3 hours a CI job will fetch a list of active rules from Cloudflare and parse them according to the format above.
+Every time the Audit logs runs, it will fetch a list of active rules from Cloudflare and parse them according to the format above.
 A `temporary` rule will be processed as following:

-If the minimum rule lifetime time of 48h has passed its first job is to check, if the traffic processed by the rule is below the threshold for the last 12h.
-(7200 requests, 10 requests/minute over 12h).
+If the minimum rule lifetime time of 48h (or the configured value) has passed its first job is to check, if the traffic processed by the rule is at 0 requests for the last 24h.
 If that is the case, the rule is removed and the associated issue is labeled with `firewall-action::expired` and closed.
-  - One exception to this: If the issue is labeled `firewall-action::other` it will not be re-labeled, nor closed!
 If that is not the case, the rule will be left in-place and checked again on the next run.

 When a maximum lifetime was specified and that has passed, the rule will be regarded as expired regardless of traffic state.

 `long-term` rules will not be auto-expired, but are subject to processing and require, that a valid issue exists.

-If a rule was manually modified, for example to include a user-agent after the fact, any new applicable `firewall-type` labels will be applied.
-No labels will be removed.
+If a rule was manually modified, for example to include a user-agent after the fact, any new applicable `rule-filter` or `bypass-action` labels will be applied.

 Any rule which is not parsable, will be logged as an error.